sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Building Sage involves building about 100 packages, each of which has its own compilation instructions.

+The Sage source tarball already includes the sources for all standard packages, that is, it allows you to build Sage without internet connection.
+The git repository, however, does not contain the source code for third-party packages.
+Instead, it will be downloaded as needed (Note: you can run ``make download`` to force downloading packages before building).
+Package downloads use the Sage mirror network, the nearest mirror will be determined automatically for you.
+This is influenced by the following environment variable:

+- :envvar:`SAGE_MIRROR` - try the specified mirror first, before
+  falling back to the official Sage mirror list.

 Here are some of the more commonly used variables affecting the build process:

 - :envvar:`MAKE` - one useful setting for this variable when building Sage is